Lucodivo/Eccohedra/README.md

   - asset_baker has hardcoded directories that will work smoothly as long as asset_baker is runs in the root directory of the entire Android project.
   - asset_baker uses a cache system that will re-bake items that have been modified since last they were baked.
-  - asset_baker relies has a dependency on [AMD's Compressonator](https://github.com/GPUOpen-Tools/compressonator) static libraries.
+  - asset_baker has a dependency on [AMD's Compressonator](https://github.com/GPUOpen-Tools/compressonator) static
+     libraries.
 Unfortunately, this must be compiled or found yourself.
 Fortunately, if you have access to Visual Studio, the repository makes it fairly simple.
     - load the Visual Studio project in Compressonator/vs2019